datalad/datalad/CONTRIBUTING.md

 be used to establish a clean docker environment (based on any NtesteuroDebian-supported release of Debian or Ubuntu) with all dependencies listed in README.md pre-installed.

+The pytest setup creates a new temporary HOME directory for each test run in order to minimize interaction with a user's particular configuration.
+Via the `GIT_HOME` environment variable, the test setup can be instructed to use a different particular (possibly persistent) HOME directory.

 ### CI setup

 We are using several continuous integration services to run our tests battery for every PR and on the default branch.